catdefender22/Data-Analysis-Project-Music-MentalHealth_Relationship/README.md

 ---

 ## 🔍 Overview
-This project is a hands-on SQL analysis of the **Olist Brazilian E-commerce** dataset, a real marketplace operating in Brazil with multiple sellers and thousands of customers.
-The idea is to treat this like a real data analyst case: dive into the raw data, write exploratory and KPI-driven queries, and surface insights that could actually help a business.

-Everything is documented as a step-by-step journal.
-I walk through what questions I’m trying to answer, what SQL I’m writing to get there, and what I’m learning along the way.
+This project is a hands-on SQL analysis of a music and mental health survey dataset.
+The data includes responses from hundreds of people about how they listen to music, what genres they like, how many hours they listen each day, whether they compose or play instruments, alongside self-reported levels of anxiety, depression, insomnia, and OCD.

 ---